wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 == Description ==

-Shortcodes can be added to Page Titles, Post Titles, Widgets, Widget Titles, Custom Fields, Site Title and Description, not just Pages and Posts as is already provided by WordPress itself.
+Shortcodes can be added to Post Excerpts, Page Titles, Post Titles, Widgets, Widget Titles, Custom Fields, Site Title and Description, not just Pages and Posts as is already provided by WordPress itself.
 This allows Shortcodes to be used in Sidebars, Menus, Headers, Footers and even the HTML `<title>` element that appears in the Title Bar of most browsers.

 A Settings page includes checkboxes to select where Shortcodes might appear:

+* In Post Excerpts, both manual and automatically-created Excerpts
 * In Page and Post Titles
 * In Browser Title Bar via `<title>`
 * In Widgets used in Sidebars, Menus, Headers, Footers, etc.